Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 4. Does Geoff believe what Sophie says about her meeting with Danny Casey?

-Ans - No, Geoff does not believe Sophie when she said about her meeting with Danny Casey, rather he questioned his appearance.
+Ans - No, Geoff does not believe Sophie when she talks about her meeting with Danny Casey, rather he questions his appearance.

 5. Does her father believe her story?